10 Proven Ways to Make Your Content AI-Citation Worthy

 4. Include Publish and Update Dates

 Content freshness is a critical ranking factor for AI systems.
 They strongly prefer recent or recently-updated content because it's more likely to be accurate and relevant.
+Master content freshness strategies to improve your AI citations.

 Three Types of Dates That Matter: